A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: PRAS PDF convolution limiting case

 Given the inverse, normalised CDF of each PDF function in $g$ $\in$ [0,1] space, $k_{a}(g)$ = $F_{a}^{-1}$($g$) and $k_{b}(g)$ = $F_{b}^{-1}$($g$), sampling the CDF randomly and independently for each gas in $g$ for an individual sample $j$ and adding gives

 In the case of PRAS, $k_{a}(g)$ and $k_{b}(g)$ are represented by polynomial or spline functions to the cross-section CDF.
 From the Monte Carlo principle of CDF sampling, sampling of $k_{a}(g_{j})$ and $k_{b}(g'_{j})$ results in a stochastic reconstruction of the PDFs of each species.
 Through addition of independent samples, the convolved PDF of both species is produced, corresponding to the opacity distribution under the assumption of random overlap (i.e., the distribution of the sum of independent opacity samples from each species).
+Following the principles of Monte Carlo integration, an integral can be estimated from sampling a number of independent random draws of the function to be integrated

-The Monte Carlo estimator for the convolved PDF is then given as
+where $f(\chi_{i})$ is a randomly drawn value of the underlying function $f(x)$.
+The Monte Carlo estimator for the convolved PDF (Eq. \ref{eq:A1}) is then given as

 where $n_{s}$ is the number of individual, independent samples, $j$, of $g$ and $g'$.
 Here, $\delta\left(k - k_{ab}^{(j)}\right)$ is the Dirac delta function, which is a generalised function (distribution) that is zero everywhere except at \( k = k_{ab}^{(j)} \), and satisfies the identity